pepers/vim-adventures/README.md

    - rush past the first puzzle to reset the available keystrokes.
    - "k"limb onto the back of back, big WORD End, big WORD End, beginning of the next "w"ord, "k"limb up,
    - back up to the "b"eginning, then "d"elete a "w"ord.
+ - begin at the beginning.
+Seen on Facebook:
+      "You need to solve the "~ is where the heart is" before trying the "Begin at the beginning".
+      Start with the h, change it to H, jump to the end of the word, fix it, go one line down and continue from there."
+ - I have no idea why the D button doesn't work the way I expect it to, but instead the game just says ""the deleted range should be linewise".
+What the heck does that mean?

 #### Level 8
 - last puzzle: